deepkpat/RustyMM/docs/reordered.md

 ## Code

-we assume that `c` will be only contain zeros.
+we assume that `c` is a zero vector.

 ```rust
 pub fn matmul_reordered(a: &[f32], b: &[f32], c: &mut [f32], n: usize) {